searchinfluence/si-copyscape/README.md

 copyscape.internet_and_private_matches! text

 # All these methods return an array of data structs SI::CopyScape::Match
-# Each value in the struct is accessible as a method, hash or string
 matches = copyscape.internet_matches! text
 #=>
 # [